yasnokrasno/loftschool2018/README.md

 ### 2.1 Librarian2

 Librarian2 is equal to Librarian from first homework, but using Promises & Async functions.
+Also it uses read and write streams to copy files.

 #### Quickstart: